codedevotional/articles/naming.md

 Enum.join(list, " ") # => "Jane Doe"
 ```

-Sidenote: these simple examples could be written similarly using the standard library of almost any modern language.
-Since they are being shown in Elixir, henceforth, they will use idiomatic Elixir syntax.
-Elixir's pipe operator `|>` passes the result of one operation as the first argument to the next.
+Since these examples are being shown in Elixir, henceforth, they will use idiomatic Elixir syntax.[^1] Elixir's pipe operator `|>` passes the result of one operation as the first argument to the next.
 It affords graceful and easy-to-read function composition:

 ```elixir
 # Returns "Jane Doe"